 Progression/forecastThis section has been translated automatically.

-Without treatment there is a risk of progressive fibrotic reconstruction of the lung armour (irreversible fibrosis).
+Without treatment, risk of progressive fibrotic remodeling of the lung armor (irreversible fibrosis).

 LiteratureThis section has been translated automatically.

 - Agarwal R et al (2013) ABPA complicating asthma ISHAM working group...
 Allergic bronchopulmonary aspergillosis: review of literature and proposal of new diagnostic and classification criteria.
 Clin Exp Allergy 43:850-873.

 - Greenberger PA et al (2014) Allergic bronchopulmonary aspergillosis.
 J Allergy Clin Immunol Pract 2:703-708.

 - Hinson KF et al (1952) Broncho-pulmonary aspergillosis; a review and a report of eight new cases.
 Thorax.
 7: 317-333.

 - Jat KR et al (2013) Anti-IgE therapy for allergic bronchopulmonary aspergillosis in people with cystic fibrosis.
 Cochrane Database Syst Rev 17:CD010288.

 - Kroegel C et al (2000) Eosinophilic pneumonia and eosinophilic gastroenteritis.
 In: Przybylla B et al (eds) Practical allergic diagnostics.
 Steinkopff-Verlag Darmstadt p.314